-If your New Years resolution involves your health, consider taking up yoga.
+If your New Year's resolution involves your health, consider taking up yoga.
 There are plenty of yoga studios in the Laurel Highlands that host amazing classes regularly.
 If you're a beginner trying out a new hobby or a seasoned yogi, you will find a wellness center that suits your needs.

 Rent a Cabin and Relax

-Winter is the perfect time to escape to the Laurel Highlands, even if you don't like snow!
-Rent a cozy cabin or cottage that is the perfect place to getaway from your everyday life.
-Spend a night or weekend relaxing in front of the fireplace with a cup of hot cocoa, watching the snow fall with your loved one or family.
+Winter is the perfect time to escape to the Laurel Highlands, even if you don't like the snow!
+Rent a cozy cabin or cottage that is the perfect place to getaway from the hustle and bustle of everyday life.
+Spend a night or weekend relaxing in front of the fireplace with a cup of hot cocoa, watching the snow fall with your significant other or family.